Okta IDP Integration

 Auto-provisioning

-API keys are provisioned that correspond to each SCIM-sync'd user account and permissions for those API keys are associated to Datasets within Dataset Groups that have a matching SCIM-sync'd group.
+Identities are provisioned that correspond to each SCIM-sync'd user account and permissions for those Identities are associated to Datasets within Access Groups that have a matching SCIM-sync'd group.

 When | Provisioning Logic |

-Note: The editing of auto-provisioned API Keys will be disabled in the UI
+Note: The editing of auto-provisioned Identities will be limited in the UI

 Setup for SCIM